nest/nest-simulator/doc/userdoc/contribute/coding_guidelines_cpp.rst

 configurable manner, and also has Vim and Emacs integration.
 We supply a :ref:`clang-format-file` to enforce some parts of the coding style.
-During the code review process we check that there is no difference between the committed files and the formatted version of the committed files:
+During the code review process we check that there is no difference between the committed files and the formatted version of the committed files.

-Developers can benefit from the tool by formatting their changes before issuing a pull request: for fixing the formatting of a single file consider using ``clang-format -i <committed file>`` on that file.
+Developers can benefit from the tool by formatting their changes before issuing a pull request.
 For fixing more files at once we provide a script that applies the formatting.
-From the source directory
+From the source directory call:
-call:

 .. code::

    ./build_support/format_all_c_c++_files.sh [start folder, defaults to '$PWD']

-We use clang-format version 3.6 in the Travis CI.
-Older versions do not understand all formatting options we defined in ``.clang-format``.
-Newer versions lead to formatting differences to files formatted with version 3.6 even though the same set of rules is used.
+We use clang-format version 9 in our CI.

 Get ``clang-format``:
 Ubuntu see `here <http://llvm.org/apt/>`_: